 ARHOME is Arkansas's Medicaid expansion program created by the federal Affordable Care Act (ACA).
 It serves adults ages 19 and 64 with income below 138% of the federal poverty level.
-The program operates as a demonstration project (waiver) approved under the authority of Section 1115 of the Social Security Act, which allows the state to use Medicaid funding to purchase coverage through private Qualified Health Plans (QHPs) for eligible individuals.
+The program operates as a demonstration project (waiver) approved under the authority of Section 1115 of the Social Security Act.
+The waiver allows the state to use Medicaid funding to purchase coverage through private Qualified Health Plans (QHPs) for eligible individuals.
 The federal government pays 90% of the cost of the program, and the state pays the remaining 10%.
 The ARHOME program was previously known as Arkansas Works, but Act 530 of 2021 changed the program to ARHOME, effective January 1, 2022.
 The federal Centers for Medicare and Medicaid Services (CMS) approved the new five-year waiver (January 1, 2022, through December 31, 2026) on December 21, 2021.

 CMS approved an amendment to the ARHOME waiver on November 1, 2022.
-The amendment allows the state to implement the Life360 HOME program, allowing DHS to contract with hospitals to provide additional support and intensive care coordination for ARHOME's most atrisk beneficiaries.
+The amendment creates the Life360 HOME program, allowing DHS to contract with hospitals to provide additional support and intensive care coordination for ARHOME's most at-risk beneficiaries.
 (More information about the Life360 HOME program is available beginning on page 27.)

 On June 1, 2023, DHS submitted to CMS a proposed amendment to the ARHOME waiver.
 The proposal requests permission to implement the Opportunities for Success Initiative.
 Through the Initiative, DHS seeks to provide focused care coordination services provided by a Success Coach to beneficiaries who are not progressing toward improved health and economic independence.
-Individuals under 20% of the federal poverty and not engaged in their health or other designated activities (e.g., enrolled in education, serving as caregiver, participating in a rehab program) will be assigned a Success Coach.
-Success Coaches will evaluate the health-related social needs of the individuals they serve (e.g., food insecurity, education level, safe housing) to develop an individualized Action Plan.
-Based on the Action Plan, the Success Coach will connect the beneficiary to needed social services, employment opportunities and workforce training.
-Individuals who do not engage with the Success Coach or their Action Plan within three months will transition from their QHP to the traditional Medicaid Fee-for-Service (FFS) delivery system.
-They will not lose Medicaid eligibility.
+Individuals under 20% of the federal poverty and not engaged in their health or other designated activities (e.g., enrolled in education, serving as caregiver, participating in a rehabilitation program) would be assigned a Success Coach.
+Success Coaches would evaluate the health-related social needs (HRSN) of the individuals they serve (e.g., food insecurity, education level, safe housing) to develop an individualized Action Plan.
+Based on the Action Plan, the Success Coach would connect the beneficiary to needed social services, employment opportunities and workforce training.
+Individuals who do not engage with the Success Coach or their Action Plan within three months would transition from their QHP to the traditional Medicaid Fee-for-Service (FFS) delivery system.
+They would not lose Medicaid eligibility.

 The Opportunities for Success Initiative proposal and public comments about the proposal collected during the state public comment period are available here: Arkansas Health and Opportunity for Me (ARHOME) Program - Arkansas Department of Human Services.
-CMS posted the proposal on its website for the federal public comment period: 1115 Waiver Demonstration ARHOME) - Amendment Request (govdelivery.com).
+CMS posted the proposal on its website for the federal public comment period: 1115 Waiver Demonstration - Arkansas Health and Opportunity for Me (ARHOME) - Amendment Request (govdelivery.com).
 CMS received 12 public comments, which can be viewed at the link above.
+This amendment is still pending CMS approval.